ImgBotApp/InternetNL/detail/mail/ipv6/mx-AAAA/verdict/bad_en.md

-Some mail servers (MX) do not have an IPv6 address.
+Some mail servers (MX) on your domain do not have an IPv6 address.